NVIDIA/aistore/docs/cli/object.md

 ```

 Optionally, the user can choose to provide a `--compute-cksum` flag for the checksum flag and
-let the api take care of the computation.
+let the API take care of the computation.

 ```console
 $ ais object put "/home/user/bck/img1.tar" ais://mybucket/img-set-1.tar --compute-cksum